 Filip Sieczkowski

-I am an assistant professor at Heriot-Watt University, Edinburgh.
-I begun my computer science education at the University of Wrocław, working on interderivation of semantics with Dariusz Biernacki.
-I then moved to Denmark, first to the ITU Copenhagen, where I obtained my PhD, and then to the Aarhus University, where I worked with Lars Birkedal and his group on separation logic and relational reasoning about programs, culminating in (an early version of) the Iris framework.
+I am an assistant professor at the University of Wrocław, Poland.
+I begun my computer science education here in Wrocław, working on interderivation of semantics with Dariusz Biernacki for my MSc.
+I then moved to Denmark, first to the ITU Copenhagen, where I obtained my PhD, working mostly on higher-order separation logic with Lars Birkedal and Peter Sestoft's group.
+I then moved to the Aarhus University, where I continued working with Lars and his group on separation logic and relational reasoning about programs, culminating in (an early version of) the Iris framework.
 Afterwards I moved to Inria Paris, where I worked with Umut Acar on semantics of parallelism, and returned home to Wrocław as an assistant professor in the programming languages research group.
-A few years later, I moved to Scotland, where I now remain.
+In 2021 I took an extended leave of absence from Wrocław to accept an assistant professorship at Heriot-Watt University in Edinburgh, Scotland.
+I returned to Wrocław in the autumn of 2025.

 Contact